 You’ll also have the opportunity to work with guest lecturers, take part in a range of workshops and work on a load of live briefs.
 With the busy nature of the studios, and London being so close, there will be a constant flow of talented animators for you to learn from.

 Because exams are not very useful in assessing the artistic capability of a Visual Effects Artist, we focus on portfolio-based coursework instead.
-To be well prepared for the demanding professional world, you will need to work really hard on your skills throughout the course.
+You’ll keep a reflective journal and learn to give presentations like the professionals.
+From groom and clothing, to bringing a character to life you’ll be hands-on in gaining the skills you need.

 BNU is a Placements Plus university.
 So, whatever degree you do, you can be sure there’ll be plenty of industry-relevant opportunities on offer, to help you get into your chosen field.